Recognizing Excellence in Corporate Inclusion

 Diversity & Supply Chains: Why Inclusive Procurement Matters

-Businesses now understand that diversity and inclusion must be part of their total operations including their suppliers.
+Businesses now understand that diversity and inclusion must be part of their operations, including their supply chains.
 Companies use inclusive procurement as a strategic method to both enhance business results and build stronger communities through innovation.
-Firms that work with diverse suppliers through their procurement system build resilient supply chains that produce both financial and social advantages.
-This response explains why inclusive procurement changes supply chain management and explains its importance.
+Firms that work with diverse suppliers through their procurement systems build resilient supply chains that deliver both financial and social benefits.
+This response explains why inclusive procurement changes supply chain management and why it is important.

 What Is Inclusive Procurement?

 A company includes diverse suppliers in its supply chain through intentional procurement methods.
-The suppliers come from various underrepresented groups including female entrepreneurs, ethnic minorities, military veterans, LGBT individuals and people with disabilities.
-Our objective is to help minority-owned businesses compete for contracts and improve our business operations through better market access.
+The suppliers come from various underrepresented groups, including female entrepreneurs, ethnic minorities, military veterans, LGBT individuals, and people with disabilities.
+Our objective is to help minority-owned businesses compete for contracts and improve their business operations by expanding market access.

-The method goes further than just hitting quota targets or doing what is necessary for compliance.
-Companies form lasting partnerships with suppliers who provide fresh ideas and market opportunities plus unique business perspectives.
-Companies show their dedication to equality and sustainability through inclusive procurement which produces real business results.
+The method goes beyond hitting quota targets or doing what is necessary for compliance.
+Companies form lasting partnerships with suppliers who offer fresh ideas, market opportunities, and unique business perspectives.
+Companies show their dedication to equality and sustainability through inclusive procurement, which produces real business results.

 Strengthening Supply Chain Resilience